 I Was a Pushover

-It was a real wakeup call.
+It was a real wake up call.

-I had never thought of myself as a weak person but there I was, letting someone else dictate my emotional health.
-Compared to other kinds of abuse, emotional abuse can sound fluffy but don’t brush it off.
-It's serious!
-Now, not everyone acting as peacemaker is necessarily abused, I'm saying I was.
+I had never thought of myself as a weak person, but there I was, allowing someone else to dictate my emotional health.

-If it's your spouse who's struggling, please know without a shadow of a doubt, God didn't design marriage to be that way.
-You are not in a normal, healthy, loving, supportive relationship how God intended.
-Red flags, my friends.
+If it's your spouse who's struggling, please know without a shadow of a doubt that God didn't design marriage to be that way.
+You are not in the normal, healthy, loving, supportive relationship how God intended.

-I did everything I knew to do (Which was nothing, I knew absolutely nothing!) and I let God fight for me.
+I did everything I knew to do (which was nothing, I knew absolutely nothing!) and I let God fight for me.
 I wish I had known enough to let God take over from the beginning!

-Preacher: "God loves you"
+Preacher: "God loves you."

 Me: "Yes, I hear you... but when is he going to save me from this mess?"

-The truth is, you and I are Daughters of the Creator of the Universe.
+The truth is, you and I are daughters of the Creator of the universe.
 We were created to be holy and righteous.
 We are worth more than gold.
-We not only deserve to be treated with respect but we deserve to be adored and loved without boundary.
+We not only deserve to be treated with respect, but we deserve to be adored and loved without boundary.

-Clearly, I Had to Stop Being a Pushover
+Clearly, I had to stop being a pushover

 Let me say that again!